wyattlw2/IllinixOS/README.md

 -----
 This OS was created as a semester-long design project in ECE391 at UIUC.

-IllinixOS is booted via GRUB inside of a QEMU virtual environment.
-Some details for QEMU setup are present in this repository, but downloading the required files may be impossible (unless you have a registered NetID in ECE391).
+Illinix is booted via GRUB inside of a QEMU virtual environment.
+Some details for QEMU setup are present in this repository, but downloading the required files may be impossible unless you have a registered NetID in ECE391.
 You will also need to, at minimum, change the target path of test_nodebug to the compiled MP3 image, which is system-dependent.

 Some technical details about the operating system:
 * Uses IA-32 Intel Architecture
 * Interrupts supported via 8259A PIC
-* Round-robin scheduling policy via PIT
+* Round-robin scheduling policy implemented via PIT
 * Device drivers for keyboard, RTC, filesystem supported
+* Boots with various programs installed, including grep, cat, ls, and more
+* User can add their own user-level programs
-* User can run up to 6 programs at once
+* User can run up to 6 programs at once between 3 terminals (ALT+F1/2/3 to switch)

 Advanced features that were implemented for extra credit:
 * Terminal history supported
 * Signals such as ctrl + C supported
 * A "Severance" TV show quote generator, using RNG values based on PIT frequency

-Copying from this repository is NOT allowed.
-If you are found copying from this repository, you will be held liable for plagiarism, and any accompanying penalties.
-You will also feel cheated on completing MP3.
+Copying from this repository is not allowed.
 The section below covers plagiarism in greater detail.

 ACADEMIC INTEGRITY
 -----